Staff Directory

-LaTorre has proven himself to be a winner.
+LaTorre has proven himself to be a winner prior to Pepperdine.
 In his first year at Westmont, he won the 2023 NAIA National Championship — finishing with a 48-9 record — and was named the 2023 NAIA National Coach of the Year, the American Baseball Coaches Association Coach of the Year, and GSAC Coach of the Year.
 LaTorre was named the 2024 Pac-West Coach of the Year after leading Westmont to a 33-15-3 record in the program’s Division II debut season.
 All told, LaTorre had a 81-24-3 (.750) overall record at Westmont while overseeing the program’s move from the NAIA ranks to Division II.

 Before Westmont, LaTorre was the recruiting coordinator at Sacramento State and San Jose State, where he was awarded the 2018 San Jose Assistant Coach of the Year and the 2019 Fellowship of Christian Athletes Coach of the Year after spending two years as the associate head coach at Division II San Francisco State.